76ers' Simmons injures left knee

 "We don't know," Brown said.
 "I'm sure the club will make some statement about his departure from the floor soon.
 More than that I don't know, but I'm very curious to hear what that news is."
 Simmons sustained the injury either while grabbing a rebound or immediately thereafter.
 He dribbled slowly up the floor and passed the ball to teammate Al Horford.
 After a whistle stopped play with 5:46 remaining, Simmons began touching his knee and walked off the court and continued to the locker room.

-Simmons had eight points, six rebounds and four assists in 23 minutes on Wednesday.
-He is averaging 16.4 points, 8.0 assists and 7.8 rebounds in 57 games this season. --Field Level Media
+Simmons had eight points, six rebounds, and four assists in 23 minutes on Wednesday.
+He is averaging 16.4 points, 8.0 assists, and 7.8 rebounds in 57 games this season.